Scenic Highway 12 in Southern Utah

 Mile Marker 21: Cannonville BLM Visitor Center

 Visit the Cannonville BLM Visitor Center for maps and Willis Creek and Cottonwood road conditions.
 These roads may be impassable when wet.
 Nearby is Kodachrome Basin State Park, named in 1948 after the popular color film.
-The park is known for crazy Breccia pipes and monolithic stone spires that look like pipes, accentuating a multi-hued sandstone layer from 180 million years ago.
+The park is known for its crazy Breccia pipes and monolithic stone spires that resemble pipes, accentuating a multi-hued sandstone layer from approximately 180 million years ago.

 Mile Marker 75: Lower Calf Creek Falls Hike